superJK92iscool/Et-Futurum-Requiem/README.md

 * `-Pall`: build all variations of the mod: normal, dev, nomixin, and dev-nomixin.
 * `-PuseCommitHashInVersion`: include commit hash in version string.
 Used by the CI.

+*The below is legacy information and is only kept for documentation purposes.*

 ### About `nomixin` builds (Obsolete)

 From versions 2.4.1 to 2.6.0, the mod came in two flavors: